sunyuanfu/AgentGL/README.md

 ## Citation

-If you find AgentGL useful, please cite our paper:
+If you find AgentGL useful, please cite our paper💗:

 ```bibtex
 @article{sun2026agentgl,